HOME PRODUCT INFO COOKING TOPICS OPERATING TIPS & MODS VIDEOS RESOURCES FORUMS SHOPPING

 Add Barbecue To The Baked Crust

-While the crust is baking, finely chop some leftover barbecued meat, place it in a microwave safe bowl, cover loosely with plastic wrap, and microwave at a 20-30 percent power setting for two minutes.
+While the crust is baking, prepare the barbecued meat by chopping it finely or pulsing it in a food processor.
+Transfer to a microwave-safe bowl, cover loosely with plastic wrap, and microwave at 20-30 percent power setting for two minutes.
 Check the temperature of the meat, stir, and continue to heat until warmed to your liking.

 When the baked crust comes out of the oven, top with the warmed meat, drizzle with more barbecue sauce, slice and serve.